flame-code/FLAME/docs/main.rst

     default: ``False``

+.. warning:: This keyword should not be in the main block, but in the geopt block

 **verbosity**: (integer) Verbosity of output data.

     default: ``0``

     options: ``0, 1, 2, 3`` Increasing number for higher verbosity.

 **verbose**: (integer) Verbosity of output data.